 If, on the other hand, you had itemized deductions that, together with the home equity loan interest, exceeded $27,700 (for married and filing jointly taxpayers), it makes sense to do the legwork and itemize your deductions to lower your tax liability.

 If you have any questions or difficulty, it’s wise to consult a tax professional.

 Is Home Equity Line Of Credit Interest Tax Deductible?

 If you used a home equity line of credit (HELOC) instead of a home equity loan, you might wonder if you qualify for an interest deduction.
 While these two types of home equity financing operate differently, they have the same tax rules.
 If you paid HELOC interest, you could qualify for the deduction if you used the funds to buy, build, or improve your home.

 But keep in mind that you’ll need to prove to the IRS how those funds were spent.
 That means you must keep careful records to claim the home equity loan tax deduction.

 The Bottom Line: Home Equity Loans Can Be Tax Deductible

 Home equity loans can help you use your home’s equity.
 If you use them to improve your home or build a second home, you may be eligible to take the tax deduction on the interest paid.

-With rising home values, many homeowners today have equity in their homes to use how they need.
-If you’re ready to tap into your home’s equity, apply for financing today.
+With rising home values, many homeowners today have equity in their homes to use however they need it.
+If you’re ready to tap into your equity, get started with a home equity loan today.